anushka-rodrigo/anushka-rodrigo/README.md

 ###

+<p align="left">I am a positive-minded and motivated individual with a strong desire to succeed in everything I do.
+I work well both independently and in team settings, bringing a proactive and collaborative approach to every task.
+I have a strong interest in Data Science
-<p align="left">I'm Anushka from University of Sri Jayewardenepura<br><br>- 🔭 I’m working as an ICT tutor part time and improving my tech knowledge<br>- 📚 I'm currently learning in 2nd year of my university<br>- ⚡ In my free time I work on honing my skills towards data science</p>
+<br><br>- 🔭 I’m working as an ICT tutor part time while improving my tech knowledge<br>- 📚 I'm currently learning in 2nd year of my university<br>- ⚡ In my free time I work on honing my skills focusing in data science</p>

 ###